Royboi16/flash-green-poc/README.md

   10 minutes while markets are open.
 - Logs: ship `app/logger` output to a central stack (e.g. Loki/ELK) with
   filters on `Powerledger` and `ICE` to catch intermittent HTTP failures.
+- Health:
+  - `/healthz?probe=liveness` only exercises the API process and SQLite connectivity.
+It should return 200 unless the DB is unavailable.
+  - `/healthz` (readiness) adds orchestrator status plus ICE/Powerledger/CCXT probes when the corresponding live toggles are enabled.
+Any failure returns HTTP 503 with a `checks` object describing the degraded component.
-- Health: `/healthz` should return 200; `/metrics` includes `daily_loss` and spread gauges used by Grafana dashboards.
+  - `/metrics` includes `daily_loss` and spread gauges used by Grafana dashboards.
 Add blackbox probes for the Powerledger and ICE base URLs noted above.

 ### Controls for weekend/after-hours execution